-1 Preamble
+1 PREAMBLE

 The ABAC Responsible Alcohol Marketing Code is designed to ensure that alcohol is marketed in a responsible manner.
-Signatories to the Code are committed to ensuring that the content of their marketing complies with the Code's spirit and intent.
+Signatories to the Code are committed to ensuring that their marketing complies with the Code's spirit and intent.

 The Code complements Australian legislation, the AANA Code of Ethics and media-specific codes relevant to the placement of marketing.